 So where next?

 I’m in my zone of genius when I’m working on SEO and I love helping and guiding business owners, like you, so you can learn to do it yourself and reap the incredible benefits.

 The SEO Accelerator

-To celebrate September 19th this year, I’ve created the SEO Accelerator.
+To celebrate September 19th in 2019 I created and launched the SEO Accelerator